The Martian (film): Plot

 In 2035, the crew of the Ares III mission to Mars is exploring Acidalia Planitia on Martian solar day (sol) 18 of their 31-sol expedition.
 A severe dust storm threatens their Mars Ascent Vehicle (MAV) and in the ensuing evacuation, astronaut Mark Watney is struck by flying debris and presumed dead.
 Facing imminent peril, the remaining crew takes off for their orbiting vessel, the Hermes, which will then return them to Earth.
 Watney awakens after the storm, having narrowly survived his injuries.
 As he recovers within the crew's surface habitat ("Hab"), he begins a video diary to document his thoughts on survival.
-Unable to communicate with Earth, his only chance of rescue is the next Mars mission in four years, where Ares IV will land at the Schiaparelli crater.
+Unable to communicate with Earth, his only chance of rescue is the next Mars mission in four years, when Ares IV will land at the Schiaparelli crater.
 The Ares IV MAV has already arrived on the site in preparation for the mission.
 With this timeframe in mind, Watney's main survival concerns are food and travel.
 Being a botanist, he cultivates a potato garden inside the Hab using the crew's bio-waste with Martian soil, and creates water from leftover rocket fuel.
-He also modifies a crewed rover for the journey to Schiaparelli.
+He also modifies a rover for the journey to Schiaparelli.

 On Earth, NASA satellite planner Mindy Park notices Watney's activity from recorded satellite images, and suspects he must be alive.
 NASA director Teddy Sanders releases the news to the public but decides not to inform the Ares III crew en route to Earth, over flight director Mitch Henderson's strong objection.
 Watney explores the surrounding terrain and studies his maps, but he quickly journeys out to retrieve the Pathfinder probe, hoping to restore its communications.
 Mars missions director Vincent Kapoor realizes this strategy, and quickly visits Jet Propulsion Laboratory (JPL) director Bruce Ng to use their replica of the probe.
 The agency makes contact with Watney and instructs him to link Pathfinder to the rover, where he can now communicate by text.
 With this breakthrough, Henderson is finally allowed to inform Watney's crewmates.